Antibodyy/aryanklk/_pages/about.md

   - /about.html
 ---

-I'm a mechanical engineer who likes building things that move, light up, and occasionally break — so I can figure out why and fix them.
+I'm a mechanical engineer who likes building things that move, light up, and occasionally break, so I can figure out why and fix them.

 I'm finishing my M.Eng. at UC Berkeley.
 I'm drawn to two kinds of problems: making hardware that ships (accuracy-demanding, optimized complicated assemblies, designs that survive manufacturing at scale) and making hardware that moves (motion control, mechatronics, real-time embedded systems).
 The best roles sit at the intersection.

-I pick up tools fast — whether it's a new CAD package, a programming language, or a piece of lab equipment I haven't touched before.
+I pick up tools fast: whether it's a new CAD package, a programming language, or a piece of lab equipment I haven't touched before.
 My default mode is figure it out, make it work, then make it better.

-My projects and experience span precision mechanical design, electronics, controls, and thermal systems — you can explore them here.
+My projects and experience span precision mechanical design, electronics, controls, and thermal systems.
+You can explore them here.

 Graduating May 2026.
 Open to full-time roles in the Bay Area and beyond.